GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 means it's possible that a user is a code owner, but misses permissions to apply code owner approvals.

+**NOTE**: Vice versa, having the permissions to vote on the label that is required as a [code owner approval](#codeOwnerApproval) doesn't make the user a code owner.
+Only users that are listed as a code owner in a relevant [code owner config file](#codeOwnerConfigFiles) (e.g. `OWNERS` file) are considered as code owner.

 ## <a id="whyCodeOwners">Why should code owners be used?

 Code owners are gatekeepers before a change is submitted, they enforce standards